 - Mini-Med School graduate Yusuf Ali went on to become a practicing physician

-More than 400 Baltimore area residents annualy attend Mini-Med School, a series of tuition-free classes designed to help Baltimore residents improve their health and well being.
+More than 400 Baltimore area residents annually attend Mini-Med School, a series of tuition-free classes designed to help Baltimore residents improve their health and well-being.
 Presented by faculty physicians, Mini-Med School lectures are designed to be casual, fun, and informative, while focusing on health care issues that are important to everyone.
 In addition to providing an important public service, Mini-Med School also helps to raise the public's awareness of biomedical research and the importance of enrolling in clinical trials.
-One of our Mini-Med School students, who first participated as a collge sophomore, was so inspired by the experience that he became an actual medical student at the University of Maryland School of Medicine, and is today a doctor.
+One of our Mini-Med School students, who first participated as a college sophomore, was so inspired by the experience that he became an actual medical student at the University of Maryland School of Medicine, and is today a doctor.
 The School of Medicine has also held Mini-Med School programs on the Eastern Shore, in western and southern Maryland, and at Baltimore area high schools.
 Learn More.

 Health Enterprise Zones